andrewcaelliott/my-first-blog/blog/static/md/book.md

 # _Is That A Big Number?_ The Book.

-_Is That A Big Number?_ is now a book, and will be published by Oxford University Press in July 2018.
+_Is That A Big Number?_ is now a book, and published by Oxford University Press in July 2018.
 This page provides all the web links listed in the "Back of the Book" section.

 ### Introduction
 Quiz Web link: [http://IsThatABigNumber.com/link/q-intro](http://IsThatABigNumber.com/link/q-intro)